vyapp/vy/BOOK.md

 ### Add/remove range selection one char left

-The Key-Command below add/remove selection from the range selection mark.
+The keycommand below add/remove selection from the range selection mark:

     <Control-h>